10 Ways to Become an Effective Manager

 Demand from yourself the same level of professionalism and dedication that you expect from others.
-If you expect the team to be upbeat and friendly, then make sure you are!
+If you expect the team to be upbeat and friendly, then make sure you are.
 If you expect written reports to be error free, then double check your own work or ask for a second set of eyes.

 Ken Blanchard discusses the concept of the "Extra Minute Manager."

 Take time to explain to your team how their assignments and projects fit into the company’s larger goals and overall objectives.
-This will help demonstrate that every task they complete can have an impact on the company’s reputation, success, and bottom line.
+This will help demonstrate how every task they complete can have an impact on the company’s reputation, success, and bottom line.

 Encourage your team to explore new methods for reaching their individual goals and those set by the company.
-Allow them to make – and learn from – mistakes and be sure to reward new and innovative ideas.
+Allow them to make and learn from their mistakes, and be sure to reward new and innovative ideas.

-A good manager and leader will also be a mentor.
+A good manager and leader should also be a mentor.
 Make yourself available to staff members and show interest in their career development within the company.
-Don’t overlook the motivational power of positive reinforcement – your staff will appreciate your commitment to their progress.
+Don’t overlook the motivational power of positive reinforcement because your staff will appreciate your commitment to their progress.

-Developing strong managerial skills takes time – especially as you adjust to your new position.
+Developing strong managerial and leadership skills takes time, especially as you adjust to your new position.
 Seek guidance from colleagues, your line manager, or your professional network when you need it.
-In doing so you will enhance your leadership abilities and make strides toward becoming a great manager.
+In doing so, you will enhance your leadership skills, abilities, and also make strides toward becoming a great manager.

 While this list is intended for new managers, these tips can benefit tenured managers and remind them of the basics.
 As it is true with most things, the longer the person stays in a role, the more set in his ways he becomes.
 These leadership tips serve as reminders that help give new managers a unique focus or outlook on their daily job, which will not only improve their own effectiveness, but increase the performance of those whom they lead.